glgerard/cloud-mdbn/doc/HOWTO.md

     cd ${MDBN_ROOT}/config
     init_configs.sh aml aml_configs_2017_02_20_2050_init.csv
     cd ..
-    python src/main.py -c config/aml_config_20_1_05.json -l -v
+    python src/main.py -t AML -c config/aml_config_20_1_05.json -l -v

-At the end of the 5 runs you will get the following new content
+At the end of the 5 runs you will get the following new content under `MDBN_run`

 As before progress can be monitored via